A look back at

 Veterinary Hospital & Animal Nutrition Center Completed

-The 12,000 square foot Catherine Lowry Straz Veterinary Hospital and 2,000 square foot Animal Nutrition Center was completed with funding from the New Horizons Campaign.
+The 12,000 square foot Catherine Lowry Straz Veterinary Hospital and 2,000 square foot Animal Commissary were completed.

 Clinical Fellowship Established at University of Florida